-The bees and the birds – how to talk to
+The bees and the birds – how to talk to children

 One day it comes, without any preparation, and suddenly the children begin to express their interest in their genitals, play with them and start asking different questions.

-In the modern age, when exposure to sexuality is very high, parents are required to talk to children at a relatively early stage sexuality, relationships, and love.
+In the modern age, when exposure to sexuality is very high, parents are required to talk to children at a relatively early stage about sexuality, relationships, and love.

 How to do it right and instill in your child a sense of security?
 All in the following article.